-Pursuant to Regulations 14 and 16(1) of the SEBI ICDR Regulations, an aggregate of 20% of the fully diluted post Offer paid up Equity Share capital of our Company held by our Promoter shall be considered as minimum Promoter's contribution and locked-in for a period of three years from the date of Allotment under this Offer. ("Promoter's Contribution") and the balance portion shall be locked in for a period of one year from the date of Allotment.
+Pursuant to Regulations 14 and 16 of the SEBI ICDR Regulations, an aggregate of 20% of the fully diluted post Offer paid up Equity Share capital of our Company held by our Promoter shall be considered as minimum Promoter's contribution and locked-in for a period of three years from the date of Allotment under this Offer. ("Promoter's Contribution") and the balance portion shall be locked in for a period of one year from the date of Allotment.

-The President of India, acting through the MoD has, vide letter dated September 19, 2020 consented to include Equity Shares held by it, constituting 20% of the fully diluted post-Offer Equity Share capital of our Company as Promoter's Contribution, and has agreed not to dispose, sell, transfer, charge, pledge or otherwise encumber in any manner the Promoter's Contribution from the date of the Draft Red Herring Prospectus, until the commencement of the lock-in period specified above, or for such other time as required under SEBI ICDR Regulations.
+The President of India, acting through the MoD has, vide letter bearing reference No. 23(60)/2015/D(NS-I) Vol. II dated August 05, 2019 consented to include 44,820,000 Equity Shares held by it, constituting 20% of the fully diluted post-Offer Equity Share capital of our Company as Promoter's Contribution, and has agreed not to dispose, sell, transfer, charge, pledge or otherwise encumber in any manner the Promoter's Contribution from the date of this Draft Red Herring Prospectus, until the commencement of the lock-in period specified above, or for such other time as required under SEBI ICDR Regulations.